Skip to main content

 In short, research from the UP School of Economics (hopefully Dr. Cielo Magno and Dr. Jan Carlos Punongbayan will see the beauty of economic charter change), shows the real problem.
 The first Marcos Administration never focused on badly needed economic reform, liberalization, and export-oriented industrialization.
 Instead, it remained protectionist and heavily preferential.
 How can one become an export-oriented economy if it just relies so much on self-industrialization, like the well-documented failure of Mao Zedong's Great Leap Forward?

 In contrast, China and Vietnam began opening up their economies to FDI.
 Deng Xiaoping began opening up to China to FDI (read here).
-The late Nguyen Duy Cong opened up Vietnam to FDI (read here).
+The late Nguyen Duy Cong opened Vietnam to FDI (read here).
 China and Vietnam may have been ruled by dictators.
 However, both countries had better economics because they took on economic reform and liberalization.
-Both China and Vietnam are now exporting several products, even those that aren't locally produced.
+China and Vietnam are now exporting several products, even those that aren't locally produced.
 Some gadgets today are either made in China or made in Vietnam.
 Vietnam even has an Apple factory.
 When did the first Marcos administration ever make such wonders?
 In fact, I hear stories of inflation during the Martial Law Years.
 Take note that martial law isn't bad per se--the problem was its misuse and abuse during the first Marcos administration.
 The infamous Tiananmen Square Massacre happened a few years after the first EDSA Revolution.
 However, China still overtook the Philippines despite all that!

 To say Marcos used FDI to ruin the economy is confusing FDI with foreign loans (read here).
 A foreign investor doesn't lend money.
 I wouldn't be surprised if somebody said we owe the US money for every McDonald's branch here.
 Would the same person even say that Vietnam owes the Philippines money for the 150+ Jollibee branches there?
 Meanwhile, a foreign loan is when one country borrows money from an outside source.
 Marcos was trying to borrow money from Singapore, not get investors from Singapore.
 LKY knew he would never see the money again, knowing Marcos had a debt-driven economy.
 Some people say that opening the Philippines to FDIs will increase the debt.
 It's still sheer ignorance because FDI isn't the same as foreign debt!